matthew-shaw/matthew-shaw.github.io/docs/blog/posts/sociotechnical-playbook.md

 <!-- more -->

 In my white paper ["Lean Thinking in Modern Software Delivery"](modern-software-delivery.md), I argue that if you only try to fix the symptoms with superficial changes, you will always fail.
-You have to address the root cause: the deep, systemic mismatch between your software architecture and your team structures.
+You must address the root cause: the deep, systemic mismatch between your software architecture and your team structures.

-But how do we actually execute that?
+But how do we execute that?
 It requires more than just dropping industry terminology into a slide deck.
 This is the literal, step-by-step blueprint for executing **Sociotechnical Design**.

 ## The Case Study